ethereum/homestead-guide/source/frequently-asked-questions/frequently-asked-questions.rst

 Where do the contracts reside?
 ----------------------------------------------------------------------------------------------
 Contracts reside on the blockchain as executable code.
-These contracts are able to be called and executed by any node, as contracts get distributed to all full nodes on the network.
+These contracts are able to be called and executed by transactions on the network, as contracts get distributed to all full nodes.

 This is similar to the process of how transactions get dispersed and added to the blockchain.